angular/angular/aio/content/guide/structural-directives.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors" title="MDN: Attribute selectors">attribute selector</a>.

 The directive _attribute name_ should be spelled in _lowerCamelCase_ and begin with a prefix.
-Don't use `ng`.
-That prefix belongs to Angular.
+Don't use `ng` because Angulra uses that prefix and you don't want any collisions.
 Pick something short that fits you or your company.
 In this example, the prefix is `my`.